galaxyproject/galaxy-hub/src/events/gccbosc2018/collaboration/index.md

 <img class="pull-right" src="/src/events/gcc2014/hackathon/HackLaptops.jpg" alt="CollaborationFest" />

-GCC BOSC 2018 will finish with *CollaborationFest*, a 2 (or 4) day collaborative work event where our communities gather to contribute to bioinformatics software, documentation, training materials, and challenging analysis problems and use cases.
+GCC BOSC 2018 will finish with *CollaborationFest*, a 2 (or 3 or 4) day collaborative work event where our communities gather to contribute to bioinformatics software, documentation, training materials, and challenging analysis problems and use cases.
 If you are interested in learning and contributing in an intensely collaborative environment, then CollaborationFest is for you.

 Both BOSC/OBF and GCC have had collaborative events in the past.
 We'll be continuing these traditions, but also trying some new things this year: